openvinotoolkit/openvino/docs/OV_Runtime_UG/ShapeInference.md

    troubleshooting_reshape_errors

 .. meta::
-   :description: OpenVINO™ ensures a capability to change model input shape during
-                 the runtime when provided input has a different size than model input shape.
+   :description: OpenVINO™ allows changing model input shape during the runtime when the provided input has a different size than the model's input shape.

 OpenVINO™ enables you to change model input shape during the application runtime.